remylenoir/drop-the-beat/README.md

 Sounds' synch playback:

-The main functionality of the game is playing various audio files at the same time, thus, they need to be synchronized.
-I created loops with same length and tempo (128bpm) using [GarageBand](https://fr.wikipedia.org/wiki/GarageBand) app, then with calculation, each time a new music box is dropped, the playback is "reset" and starts again from the Current Time of the previous element.
+The main functionality of the game is the playback of numerous audio files at the same time, thus, they need to be synchronized.
+I created loops with same length and tempo (128bpm) using the [GarageBand](https://fr.wikipedia.org/wiki/GarageBand) app, then with calculation, each time a new music box is dropped, the playback is "reset" and starts again from the Current Time of the previous element.

 ```javascript
 let audioCurrentTime = document.querySelectorAll(".active")[0].querySelector("audio").currentTime;